omaciel/pytest-fauxfactory/README.rst

     tests/test_pytest_fauxfactory.py::test_generator_expression[5753372709616898246] PASSED

-of cause the returned values can be of any type:
+Of course the returned values can be of any type:

 .. code-block:: python